Adult Psychology Track

 The rotation focuses on both targeted assessment and individual and group treatment for treatment refractory patients.
 Interns will learn individual and group interventions appropriate for severely mentally ill patients, using rehabilitative skill modules, Dialectical Behavioral Therapy (DBT) interventions, and behavioral techniques.

-Clinical or Research Elective Experiences
+Clinical or Research Elective Experiences, 6 months

 10 hours per week, 6 months

 Interns select one successive six-month experience with program approval.
 The choices include the following:

 - Child and Adolescent Psychology (Jennifer West, Ph.D) – Designed to give the adult intern an opportunity to enhance his/her understanding of child and adolescent development, psychopathology, assessment and treatment.

 - Deaf Wellness Center (Robert Q Pollard, Ph.D., Amanda O’Hearn, Ph.D) – For trainees who are proficient in sign language, this elective offers supervised clinical practice in the assessment and treatment of deaf adults, and promotes trainees' abilities to provide independent psychological services in the high need area of mental health services for the deaf population.

 - Primary Care Psychology (Carol Podgorski, Ph.D.) – This rotation is based in the Behavioral Health Services of the University of Rochester Family Medicine Center, an ambulatory primary care medical clinic serving patients with a range of diagnoses and problems.
 Interns learn a model of systems-based consultation and collaboration in medical settings developed by the faculty of the Family Medicine Department and the Division of Family Programs in the Department of Psychiatry.